yairchu/yairchu.github.io/site/posts/ui-paradigms.md

 ## Disclaimer

 I don't have experience with all the UI libraries mentioned above, there just isn't enough time to try them all.
 I did work with JUCE for about 10 years, FLTK and Qt about 2 years each, a little bit of GTK, AppKit, Kivy, and a also little bit of web-dev.
-In addition I've been using and developing [Momentu](https://github.com/lamdu/momentu) along with Eyal Lotem in the development of [Lamdu](http://www.lamdu.org).
+In addition I've been using and developing [Momentu](https://github.com/lamdu/momentu) along with Eyal Lotem for the development of [Lamdu](http://www.lamdu.org).

 Due to my partial knowledge, you may very well find innaccuracies or missing key details in this post.
 Please feel free to send me feedback and corrections and I'll do my best to update it.
 Despite my knowledge gaps I felt compelled to write this post because I couldn't find any similar overview elsewhere.